 On the other hand, off-page SEO refers to all the methods that you perform outside your website to help it rank well in the search results.
 Often, website owners like yourself think of off-page SEO as building links, but it’s actually much more than that.

 Other than link building, the method also includes social media marketing, guest blogging, influencer marketing, and the like.

 Technical SEO involves all the server and technical website optimizations to help the search engines “spiders” crawl and index your web pages, thereby improving your organic ranking more effectively.

 The process usually includes the following:

-Local SEO efforts are only applicable to ecommerce businesses that also have physical stores.
-This is a vital method that will help you make your local customers your raving fans.
-With local SEO, you can gain more foot traffic in your brick-and-mortar store as well as increase your web traffic in your website.
+Local SEO efforts are only applicable to eCommerce businesses that also have physical stores.
+This approach will help solidify your reputation as a leading company in your area.
+With local SEO, you can gain more foot traffic in your brick-and-mortar store as well as increase your web traffic on your website.